Cairo Geniza: Current locations

 The Genizah fragments have now been archived in various libraries around the world.
 The Taylor-Schechter collection at Cambridge is the largest, by far, single collection, with nearly 193,000 fragments (137,000 shelf-marks).
 There are a further 43,000 fragments at the Jewish Theological Seminary Library.
 The John Rylands University Library in Manchester holds a collection of over 11,000 fragments, which are currently being digitised and uploaded to an online archive.
 The Bodleian Library at the University of Oxford has a collection of 25,000 Genizah folios.

 Westminster College in Cambridge held 1,700 fragments, which were deposited by Lewis and Gibson in 1896.
-In 2013, the two Oxbridge libraries, the Bodleian Library at Oxford and Cambridge University Library, joined together to raise funds to buy the Westminster collection (now renamed the Lewis-Gibson collection) after it was put up for sale for £1.2 million.
+In 2013, the two Oxbridge libraries, the Bodleian Library at Oxford and Cambridge University Library, joined to raise funds to buy the Westminster collection (now renamed the Lewis-Gibson collection) after it was put up for sale for £1.2 million.
 This is the first time the two libraries have collaborated for such a fundraising effort.